-- 3.7 In addition to being required to undertake a Local Risk Assessment and to submit the same to the Licensing Authority when applying for a new Premises Licence, a Local Risk Assessment will also be required to be submitted to the Licensing Authority when:- - Applying for a variation of a Premises Licence - There have been significant changes in local circumstances.
-A 'significant change' may include (but is not limited to):- - An educational establishment at which persons under 18 years of age attend being established within 200 metres of the premises - An establishment at which persons addicted to gambling, vulnerable adults or children are known to be regularly in attendance is established within 200 metres of the premises - There is a particular risk identified to premises offering gambling facilities in the location of the premises - The Licensing Authority receives information that in the view of the Authority amounts to a significant change in local circumstances.
-Such information will be shared with the Licence Holder by the Authority as soon as reasonably practicable. - There have been significant changes at the premises that may affect the mitigation of local risks. - 3.8 A Licence Holder will be required to undertake a review of its Local Risk Assessment at least every 3 years.
-A copy of the revised Local Risk Assessment will be made available to the Licensing Authority on completion of the review. - 3.9 When the Licensing Authority officers undertake an inspection of premises offering gambling facilities it is likely that the Local Risk Assessment will be requested to be seen.
-It is therefore a requirement that the Local risk Assessment, or a copy thereof, is kept at the Premises at all times. - 3.10 If there are risks identified as a result of undertaking a Local Risk Assessment, the Licensing Authority would encourage the Applicant or Licence Holder to have regard to the sample of Premises Licence conditions appearing on the Gambling Commission's website.
-The sample conditions could be of assistance in mitigating any specific local risks to the licensing objectives identified in the Local Risk Assessment.
+- 3.5 If the Local Risk Assessment identifies particular areas of concern in relation to the premises, the Authority would expect the Licence Holder or Applicant to contact the most appropriate Responsible Authority (as identified in section 157 of the Gambling Act 2005) for guidance before submitting an application for a Licence or a variation of a Licence.
+For example, if the Risk Assessment identifies that the premises are situated in an area that is noted for problems with disorder or organised criminal activity the Licence Holder or Applicant should contact Northumbria Police or the North Tyneside Safeguarding Partnership if an establishment at which children are known to be regularly in attendance is within 200 metres of the premises. - 3.6 Applicants or Licence Holders who do not have their own form of Local Risk Assessment may like to use the Local Risk Assessment template attached to this Policy at Appendix 1. - 3.7 In addition to being required to undertake a Local Risk Assessment and to submit the same to the Authority when applying for a new Premises Licence, a Local Risk Assessment will also be required to be submitted to the Authority when: - Applying for a variation of a Premises Licence - There have been significant changes in local circumstances.
+A 'significant change' may include (but is not limited to): - An educational establishment at which persons under 18 years of age attend being established within 200 metres of the premises - An establishment at which persons addicted to gambling, vulnerable adults or children are known to be regularly in attendance is established within 200 metres of the premises - There is a particular risk identified to premises offering gambling facilities in the location of the premises - The Authority receives information that in the view of the Authority amounts to a significant change in local circumstances.
+Such information will be shared with the Licence Holder by the Authority as soon as reasonably practicable.

+- There have been significant changes at the premises that may affect the mitigation of local risks. - 3.8 A Licence Holder will be required to undertake a review of its Local Risk Assessment at least every 3 years.
+A copy of the revised Local Risk Assessment will be made available to the Authority on completion of the review. - 3.9 When the Authority officers undertake an inspection of premises offering gambling facilities it is likely that the Local Risk Assessment will be requested to be seen.
+It is therefore a requirement that the Local risk Assessment, or a copy thereof, is kept at the Premises at all times. - 3.10 Control measures to consider when undertaking the Local Risk Assessment may include: - Training for staff members which will focus on identifying and providing support to vulnerable people - Working with the local authority and treatment partners to support training of staff in gambling harm prevention - Administration and enforcement of self-exclusion schemes - Provision of leaflets advertising local treatment services.

-Section 4 Responsible Authorities and Interested Parties
+4 Responsible Authorities and Interested Parties